-ACPI_STATUS AcpiRemoveAddressSpaceHandler (ACPI_HANDLE Object, ACPI_ADR_SPACE_TYPE SpaceId, ACPI_ADR SPACE_HANDLER Handler)
+ACPI STATUS AcpiRemoveAddressSpaceHandler (ACPI_HANDLE Object, ACPI_ADR_SPACE_TYPE SpaceId, ACPI_ADR SPACE_HANDLER Handler)

-Object A handle for the object for which a address space handler will be installed.
+A handle for the object for which a address space handler Object will be installed.
 This object may be specified as the ACPI_ROOT_OBJECT to request global scope.
-Otherwise, this object must be one of the following types: ACPI_TYPE_DEVICE ACPI_TYPE_PROCESSOR ACPI_TYPE_THERMAL SpaceId The ID of the Address Space or Operation Region whose handler is to be removed.
-Handler Address of the previously installed handler.
-RETURN VALUE Status Exception code that indicates success or reason for failure.
-EXCEPTIONS AE_OK The handler was successfully removed.
+Otherwise, this object must be one of the following types:

+ACPI_TYPE_DEVICE ACPI_TYPE_PROCESSOR ACPI_TYPE_THERMAL

+SpaceId The ID of the Address Space or Operation Region whose handler is to be removed.

-AE_BAD_PARAMETER At least one of the following is true: The object handle does not refer to an object of type Device, Processor, ThermalZone, or the root object.
+The object handle does not refer to an object of type Device,

+Processor, ThermalZone, or the root object.

 The SpaceId is invalid.
-The Handler pointer is NULL.

 The Handler address is not the same as the one that is installed.

 AE_NOT_EXIST There is no handler installed for this address space or operation region.